-The following table shows an estimate of costs for Year 1 in the AIP master’s program for students taking six hours of AIP Core Courses and seven hours of AIP Web+ Courses (13 credit hours total – see recommended Course of Study).
-The rates shown reflect a three-year tuition commitment from Miami University for the period from Summer 2021 through Spring 2024.
+The following tables show an estimate of costs for Year 1 in the AIP master’s degree program for students taking six credit hours of AIP Core Courses and seven credit hours of AIP Web+ Courses (13 credit hours total; see the recommended Course of Study).
+These rates reflect a three-year tuition commitment from Miami University for the period shown.

 |Core Courses (6 credit hours at $395/credit hour*)||AIP Web+ Courses (7 credit hours at $520/credit hour*)||Year 1 Total|

-*Prices are subject to change.
-Allow extra for miscellaneous costs such as textbooks, readers, and travel to your local AIP site.
+*Prices are approved on a three-year cycle.
+Allow extra for miscellaneous costs such as travel to your local AIP site.

 The current cost for this Miami University master’s degree is roughly 30% less than the cost of a Miami master’s for an Ohio resident.
 Dragonfly‘s many students who live outside Ohio realize an out-of-state savings of approximately 70%.